RoboOmniSim/Robostudio/README.md

 obtain urdf from video

+# we use zero-pose data to export urdf
 2dgs obtain robotic arm mesh

 get part based on either base and scale or manual bounding box

 infer parameter

 export to urdf and fix collision group based on omnisim

 use omnisim-issac backend to implement policy

 video2policy2real
-export policy to real world by gripper pose
+export policy to real world in format of gripper pose

 video2policy2render
-export policy to simulation by trajectory
+export policy to simulation in format of trajectory